 Book entitled “Abstract Reproductive as Productive Art”

-Mirna Rudan Lisak
+Mirna Rudan Lisak author

 By Mirna Rudan Lisak, PhD

-PhD from the Zagreb Arts Academy, Bachelor of Engineering in Architecture, Advisor at the Zagreb City Office for Culture, Fellow of the French Government, author of a book and numerous essays, gave a series of lectures on culture and arts, Honorary Member & Editor in Chief of the Croatian Society “Alexander Scriabin”
+PhD from the Zagreb Academy of Fine Arts, Advisor at the Zagreb City Office for Culture, Fellow of the French Government, author of three books and numerous essays on culture and arts (published in Forum, The Wreath, Words, The Evening Paper, and Telegram), some of which have been translated and published abroad.
+Member of the Editorial Board of ”Words,” and Honorary Member and Chief Editor of the Croatian Society “Alexander Scriabin.”

 I compare Pogorelich’s music interpretations with Picasso’s painting

-Hanging out with family, colleagues and friends—thank you all for coming!
+Thank you all for coming!

 Acknowledgments to the people and institutions that supported me, and I dedicated the book to my mother, Tatjana Valić Rudan, who was a concert pianist